Adrian Cola Rienzi: Early life and education

-Krishna Deonarine was born in Palmyra, Princes Town, Trinidad and Tobago to a Brahmin Hindu Indo-Trinidadian family whose original surname was Tiwari.
+Krishna Deonarine was born in Palmyra, Princes Town, Trinidad and Tobago to a Brahmin Indo-Trinidadian family whose original surname was Tiwari.
 His family originated from North India.
-His grandfather Pandit Chaithnath Tiwari had fled Bihar, India in order to escape British vengeance for participating in the Indian Rebellion of 1857.
+His grandfather Chaithnath Tiwari had fled Bihar, India in order to escape British vengeance for participating in the Indian Rebellion of 1857.
 In Trinidad, his grandfather had married Lakshmi, the granddaughter of a general in the army of Babu Veer Kunwar Singh, who also had participated in the Indian Rebellion of 1857.
-His father, Deonarine Tiwari, squandered the inheritance from his grandfather, Chaithnath Tiwari, and was forced to move the family to his grandmother's shop on Coffee Street in San Fernando.
+His father, Deonarine Tiwari, squandered the inheritance from his grandfather and was forced to move the family to his grandmother's shop on Coffee Street in San Fernando.
 Krishna attended Naparima College, but his family's financial problems forced him to drop out during Form 3.

 After leaving school, Deonarine took a job as a law clerk with the law firm of J.C.
 Hobson, a prominent lawyer, on Harris Promenade, in San Fernando.
 Hobson encouraged Deonarine to learn and lent him books from which he learned about Cola di Rienzo, fourteenth century Italian activist and patriot.
 Adrian Clarke, an English magistrate, also mentored Deonarine.
 Influenced by Hobson and Clarke, Deonarine decided to become a lawyer.
 This meant going to England to study; to avoid problems that his obviously Indian name might cause, Deonarine changed his name to Adrian Cola Rienzi in 1927.
 He chose the name Adrian after Adrian Clarke, and Cola Rienzi after Cola di Rienzo.

 Rienzi studied at Trinity College in Dublin, where he joined the Irish section of the League Against Imperialism.
 He tried to go to India to work against imperialism, but was denied a visa to travel there.
 Unable to travel to India, Rienzo moved to London in 1931 where he entered the Middle Temple.
 In London, Rienzi became close with Shapurji Saklatvala, an Indian-born socialist and trade unionist who had served as a member of the British Parliament.
 Rienzi worked with Saklatava as part of the Indian Freedom League and the Indian Independence League, and maintained close ties with the Irish Republican Congress and the US-based Universal Negro Improvement Association.

-In 1934 Rienzi was called to the Bar and returned to Trinidad.
-His application for admission to the local Bar was rejected because he was considered a "communist agitator", and it was only thanks to the intervention of British Labour politician Sir Stafford Cripps that Rienzi was able to gain admission to the Bar.
+In 1934, Rienzi was called to the Bar and returned to Trinidad.
+His application for admission to the local Bar was rejected because he was considered a "communist agitator", and it was only thanks to the intervention of British Labour politician Stafford Cripps that Rienzi was able to gain admission to the Bar.

+After 1943, Cola Rienzi renamed to Desh Bandhu (National Patriot).